Marrow

 The marrow of evening turns the river dark.

-Meanwhile, I am a pale boat on the water, roofless, a few refugees asleep
+Meanwhile, I am a pale boat on the water, roofless, a few refugees

 on the pillows of night.